Blog : Posts tagged with 'Christianity'

 In which we beware the homophobes and have milky tea

-Talking of things that are very English: tea is much more healthy if you drink it without milk.
+Apparently, it turns out that tea is much more healthy if you drink it without milk.
 The news isn’t going to help me, though, because I will never ever drink the stuff without milk in.
 I’ve tried it.
 It makes me ill.
 Without milk in, without fail, it brings up my stomach.
 So the news that it’s healthy raises a bitter laugh.

 More serious news: as I type,* people are protesting on the streets of London for their God-given right to be nasty people.
 More specifically, they’re protesting that homophobia should be legally sacrosant, on religious grounds.
 I’m not sure I understand these religions for whom “keep away from the gays, you might catch gayness” is apparently more important than “love thy neighbour”.
 Take the Christians, for example – Jesus famously didn’t say anything at all about sexuality.
 St Paul did, but St Paul said lots of things.** The Old Testament does, but the Old Testament also says that wearing mixed-fibre fabrics should attract the death penalty.*** If being able to turn people away because they’re gay is such a religious issue, how come it’s never been a major tenet of your faith historically?
 If it’s not, why are you being nasty?